 DIY recipes for garment and textile care

-Our laundry supplies consist of laundry liquid, stain removal bars and room sprays that are used also for invigorating linen storage spaces, curtains, rugs, your duvet, wherever you need.
-Further below we include tips for reducing spend on caring for your garments and household textiles.
+Our laundry supplies consist of laundry liquid, stain removal bars and room sprays used for invigorating linen storage spaces, curtains, rugs, your duvet, wherever you need.
+Further below, we include tips for reducing spend on caring for your garments and household textiles.

-This is the recipe Amandine’s mum prepares for her laundry, again making use of Marseille soap.
+This is the recipe Amandine’s mum prepares for her laundry, again using Marseille soap.

 — 60 g of Marseille soap chips (minimum 72%)